 .Note: If you need to modify FIO API calls, refer to the official documentation.

-AIR Bank (Optional)
+Air Bank (Optional)

 EMAIL_USERNAME